itay-moav/rahl_commander/README.md

 <li>Build for you all or some of the objects into the DB of your choice.</li>
 <li>Will generate auto completion files for your IDE (how nice it is to get auto completion for a stored procedure in your PHP, heh?).</li>
 <li>Will give easy cleanup of the DB of all or some objects (Great for use in release scritps).</li>
 <li>Provide a simple cleanup tool of the code.
-You write a nice Stored Procedure, all indented and commented, but when u copy it and try to run it threough the command line, it craps out, due to white space characters in the wrong place.
-RCom will generate a clean version for you to copy paste.</li>
+You write a nice Stored Procedure.
+All indented and commented.
+But, when u copy it and try to run it through the command line, it craps out.
+All due to white space characters in the wrong place.
+RCom will generate a clean version for you to copy paste into the command line.</li>
 </ol>

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++